sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 | alloc2 | 20/17    | 15/26 | 4/3            | 0/0      |
 | alloc3 | 20/16    | 17/27 | 8/4            | 2/2      |

-This first table evaluates several handcrafted tests to test whether the grach coloring implementation can handle all instructions and where does it lie in terms of performance in a space from inefficient baseline to optimized manual handtuning.
-As described in the implementation section, the implementation does not achieve optimal coloring, but manages to reduce memory accesses compared to other techniques.
+This first table evaluates several handcrafted tests to test whether the graph coloring implementation can handle all instructions and where does it lie in terms of performance in space from inefficient baseline to optimized manual hand-tuning.
+As described in the implementation section, the implementation does not achieve optimal coloring but manages to reduce memory accesses compared to other techniques.

 | Benchmark| baseline  | naïve     | graph coloring |
 |---------|-----------|-----------|----------------|